juniorsundarCasual/TGT/vault/volume-3.chapter-180.md

 "Don't give me that bullshit," Al derided sarcastically.
 "I don't believe I am so capable as to defeat someone who has earned the alias 'Battle Maniac' in one-on-one combat."

 "Aren't you underestimating yourself?"
-Markus pointed out.
+Marek pointed out.

 "I don't do that.
 The only reason I agreed to a duel back then was that you cornered me into that confrontation.
 No one knows me better than myself, and I knew from the beginning that I could not beat you.
 Your track record made that extremely clear.
 'If you want to defeat Marek Glista, bring a mage a realm above or forget about winning,' that's what everyone says do you know that?"

-"That's highly paranoid of you," Markus chuckled.
+"That's highly paranoid of you," Marek chuckled.
 "Maybe all that studying has fried your brain."

 Al brought down his fist forcefully on the table before him, releasing a loud boom.
 Surprisingly the table withheld the attack, nothing placed on it even vibrated.
 But this wasn't of Al's concern.
 The moment of aggression was enough to bring Marek out of his jovial mood.
 He looked into Al's eyes with a cold frown and said, "Why do you even care?
 For argument's sake, let's say that I did let you win there.
 The way I see it, you had everything to gain.
 How did I benefit from that?"